Whitington family

 William Smallpeice Whitington was an early English settler in South Australia, founder of the shipping company Whitington & Co.
 He emigrated on his own ship New Holland (Captain P. Bussell), arriving in South Australia in July 1840.
-That cargo, which made for him a tidy profit, included Falklandina and Actaeon, the colony's first thoroughbred mare and stallion, the basis of John Baker's racing stud.
+That cargo, which made for him a tidy profit, included Falklandina and Actæon, the colony's first thoroughbred mare and stallion, the basis of John Baker's racing stud.
 He brought in South Australia's first steamers: Corsair and Courier, and the brig Enterprise for trading between the colony's ports.
 The ships went into service just as overland routes were opening up, and proved a costly mistake.

 He later invested in a number of mining ventures, at a substantial loss.
 His descendants included a number of notable individuals.

 Family

 William Smallpeice Whitington (c.
 1811 – 29 July 1887) married Mary Emily Martin (c.
 1822 – 6 October 1903), daughter of Aaron Martin, on 23 January 1840.
 Their family and descendants included: